-Whether you like it mixed with something else, neat, or on the rocks, few things hit the spot like smooth bourbon.
+The distillery world is infinite, and you can have a good example of that by just going to a liquor store, but, whether you like it mixed with something else, neat, or on the rocks, few things hit the spot like smooth and straight bourbon.
 It can be the perfect drink on a hot summer’s day or just the refreshment you need to relax after a particularly taxing day.

 Every day, more and more people are joining the world of bourbon, and if you’re new to it, it can be easy to get overwhelmed.
 Fortunately for you, we have all the information you need about bourbon, especially when it comes to two of the more popular brands on the market: Maker’s Mark and Knob Creek.

 The Main Differences Between Maker’s Mark vs Knob Creek

 The main differences between Maker’s Mark vs Knob Creek are:

 - Maker’s Mark has a deep rust-color with a leaning toward orange, whereas Knob Creek has a deep caramel color, like burnt orange.

 - Maker’s Mark has a caramel, malt, vanilla and cinnamon aroma, whereas Knob Creek has vanilla, caramel, cinnamon and maple syrup notes.

 - Maker’s Marks’ finish consists o corn, caramel and oak, whereas Knob Creek’s finish consists of caramel, cherry and corn.